Epirus revolt of 1611: Aftermath

 Three days later Dionysios was found and arrested by the Ottomans in a nearby cave.
 During his interrogation he claimed that he aimed at the liberation of the population to put an end to Ottoman tyranny.
 Dionysios also stated that the King of Spain promised him active support.
-In lack of Spanish support the Greeks were exposed to Ottoman reprisals.

-Dionysios was tortured at the central square of Ioannina and he perished upon being flayed alive.
-His remains were sent to Constantinople together with the heads of the movement.
+The Albanian rebels were massacred and Dionysios was tortured at the central square of Ioannina and he perished upon being flayed alive.
+His remains were sent to Constantinople together with the heads of the children of the Albanian rebels.
 Other notables that participated in the movement shared a similar fate.
 All Greek Orthodox churches inside the Ioannina castle were razed to the ground.
 The Venetian report which described the aftermath of the events mentions that most of the Albanians who escaped the onslaught remained in active rebellion in the more mountainous areas, straining communication between Epirus and Macedonia.
-Albanian bands also supposedly wreaked havoc in the area of Pogoni allegedly as a reprisal against the movement of Dionysios.
+Albanian bands also supposedly wreaked havoc in the Christian settlements of Pogoni allegedly as a reprisal against the movement of Dionysios.
+Gabriel Malamas, who fought next to Dionysios, managed to escape to Mani, southern Greece.

 This also led to the expulsion from the Ioannina Castle of Greeks, who were allowed to live inside the citadel before the rebellion.
 Only Muslims and Jews were allowed to remain inside the castle of Ioannina, while the churches there were confiscated and turned into mosques.
 In 1618, the Greek Orthodox cathedral of John the Baptist, patron saint of the city was demolished and the Aslan Pasha Mosque (now the Municipal Ethnographic Museum of Ioannina) was erected on the site.
 The rebellion indicates some political oscillation in a minor section of the Greek Orthodox clergy, but despite these differences the distinctive features of the Greek Orthodox Church and Greek urban classes involved alignment with the Ottoman Empire and an anti-western attitude.
 As such the privileges which the native inhabitants of Ioannina enjoyed since the beginning of Ottoman rule (1430) were annulled.